Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 ## Viewer Layout

-Once selections are made, the Viewer dialog opens with three panels:
+Once the Project, Images amd Experiment  selections have been made, the Viewer dialog opens with three panels:

 - **Left**: attributes of the current recording (criteria such as Min Density Ratio, Max Variability, Min R², Neighbour Mode).
 - **Center**: TrackMate image (left) and brightfield image (right).